-Mathematical truths were that last of our beliefs of which we doubted the truth (thanks to the hypothesis of an Evil Genius).
-Following the proper method, they are going to be the first ones to come back...
+Mathematical truths were the last piece of our beliefs of which we doubted the truth (thanks to the hypothesis of an Evil Genius) in the first Meditation.
+Following the proper method, it is the first one to be restored...
 Meditation 6 will be devoted to the external world.